-As Chief Legal Officer and Corporate Secretary, Alwin Kong provides direction and advice on a wide range of legal and privacy issues arising from PHO’s day to day business.
-He also provides support for the Board of Directors as the Corporate Secretary.
+As Senior Counsel, Eileen Clarke provides direction and advice on a range of legal and privacy issues arising from PHO’s day to day business.

 Chris Pickard brings over 30 years of experience in project development and facilities management at a variety of scales and organizations in health care, education and consulting industries.
 Chris joined PHO to manage the RICN2Lab projects in Orillia, Hamilton, Kingston, Ottawa and Sault Ste.
 Marie.
 In his role as Director of Facilities, Chris leads the facilities team and supports a number of key projects, including the, new London Hub Project, the Operational Support Facility and Bio-Repository Centre Project, and the new Thunder Bay Hub Project.

 Prior to joining PHO, Chris practiced architecture for a number of years in a large multidisciplinary firm.
 He then joined the University of Guelph as Director of Planning, Design and Construction where significant projects included the new Science Complex, the East Residence complex and the first Biodiversity Building.
 He subsequently held roles as Director, Capital Planning and Project Management for Toronto Rehabilitation Institute during the construction phase of their Redevelopment, and Executive Director, Facilities for Centre for Addiction and Mental Health.